Code-Institute-Submissions/CI_MS2/README.md

 This is the website of a French restaurant franchise.
 The business serves relatively expensive food and also hosts events across four locations in Dublin.
-It's a simple, responsive and trendy website that provides visitors with the current menu, an opportunity book tables and events and send feedback via email, as well as showing the opening times and locations on an interactive map.
+It's a simple, responsive and trendy website that provides visitors with the current menu, an opportunity to book tables and events and send feedback via email, as well as showing the opening times and locations on an interactive map.

 ## UX